cp3a/cp3a.github.io/index.md

 ## Teledia News

-- Carolyn Rosé was selected for the Kavcic-Moura Endowed Professorship of Lannguage Technologies and Human-Computer Interaction
+- Carolyn Rosé was selected for the Kavcic-Moura Endowed Professorship of Language Technologies and Human-Computer Interaction
 - [Atharva Naik](https://atharva-naik.github.io/) is student lead for the CMU team of [the Amazon Trusted AI Challenge](https://www.amazon.science/amazon-nova-ai-challenge-accelerating-the-field-of-generative-ai)
 - Carolyn Rosé is Program Co-chair for EMNLP 2025
 - Carolyn Rosé is guest co-Editor for a special issue of the International Journal of Computer-Supported Collaborative Learing on Artificial Intelligence in Collaborative Learning